Easy Afternoon Tea Party Desserts

 There’s something extra special about bite-size, dainty treats.

-And china teapots, and teacups, and friends, and, of course, tea!
+And china teapots, teacups, friends, and, of course, tea!

-But today, it’s all about the Afternoon Tea Sweets Course.
+But today, it’s all about the Afternoon Tea Party Desserts served during the sweets course.
 Which traditionally follows the savory and scone courses.

 The sweets course is usually placed on the top of a three-tier tea tray.
 For more ideas on tea service, visit our post on How to Serve an Easy Afternoon Tea.